infinityjay/ADM2024/ADM2024-A1-<studednt_ID_s4162315>/report.md

 ![image-20240922202656154](https://raw.githubusercontent.com/infinityjay/myImageHost/main/typora/image-20240922202656154.png)

 From the figures above, we can find that for MonetDB, the query 1 is the most time consuming.
-For MySQL, the query performance are very unstable
+For MySQL, the query performance are very unstable on different datasets.
+For example, in the SF1 dataset, the query02 consumes least time, but in SF3, the query02 consumes the most time.
+And there is no specific pattern between the queries.

+Compare the DBMS, it is obvious that the performance of MonetDB is far more efficient than MySQL in both dataset.
+As the dataset size increasing, the performance gap between these two DBMSs become larger.
+The divition of the cosuming time on SF3 is $10^3$ and on SF1 is only $10$.
+With larger dataset, the advantages of MonetDB is greater than MySQL.

 ## 5. Implementation of the queries in Python

+### 5.1 Implement q06.sql and q01.sql on SF-1 dataset

+#### 5.1.1 Methods

+#### 5.1.2 Query time

+#### 5.1.3 Verify the results of q01.sql

+### 5.2 Implementation q01.sql on SF-3 dataset